‘Why should I visit Paris?’ is one of the world’s most frequently asked travel questions.

-Check out this map and click on the location bullets to see the hotels’ pages.
+Check out the map below, and click on the prices to learn more:

 If there’s one city with more iconic landmarks than any other on the planet, it’s probably Paris.
 The tallest and most iconic of all is the Eiffel Tower, which beautifully looms over the city, providing incredible views of the surrounding cityscape.
 At 312 meters, it’s a lofty piece of architecture, and one of the most famous sights in the world.

 The Eiffel Tower alone acts as one of the top reasons to go to Paris.